granulegazer/demo-partition-exchange/README.md

 5. Create a Pull Request

 ## Common Issues & Solutions

+**Q: ORA-01502: index <index_name> or partition of such index is in unusable state**
+**A:** The procedure now handles this automatically in two ways:
+1. **Prevention**: Uses `INCLUDING INDEXES` clause in EXCHANGE PARTITION commands to maintain index usability during exchanges
+2. **Detection & Repair**: Checks for both INVALID and UNUSABLE indexes before and after exchange, automatically rebuilding any found
+If you still encounter this error, the index became unusable outside of the archival process.
+Manually rebuild: `ALTER INDEX index_name REBUILD;`

 **Q: ORA-14097: column type or size mismatch in ALTER TABLE EXCHANGE PARTITION**
 **A:** The procedure now automatically validates table structure before attempting exchange.
 If you see this error, it means: